OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-01.md

 ## Proverbs 1:28

-Then they will call upon me, but I will not answer; they will seek me diligently but will not find me,
+They will call upon me, but I will not respond; they will seek me earnestly but will not find me,

 ## Proverbs 1:29